 New workouts will then unlock automatically once a designated rest period has passed.

 As you go, you’ll earn experience points and stars for completed intervals.
-Best of all, if you workout on Zwift, you no longer have to do it alone and you can join the thousands of other Zwifters on the platform in group rides and races to help you stay motivated.
+Best of all, if you workout online, you no longer have to do it alone because you can join the thousands of other Zwifters on the platform in Zwift group rides and races, to help you stay motivated.